 If you could read minds, name one person whose mind you don’t want to read and why.

-If you could read five people’s minds and whatever you see or hear appear on the news the next day, whose minds would you read and why?
+If you could read five people’s minds and whatever you see or hear appear on the news the next day, inside whose minds would you be and why?

 Creative Writing Prompts That Focus On Friends